hpxix/Aviator-Beta/README.md

 ## Starting the Server

-To start the CitrineOS server, run the following command:
+To start the Aviator server, run the following command:

 ```shell
 cd Server
 npm run start
 ```

-This will launch the CitrineOS server with the specified configuration.
+This will launch the Aviator server with the specified configuration.
 The debugger will be available on port 9229.

 ### Attaching Debugger